This page will contain up to date information as it becomes available on the requirements of the proposed amendment rules as they affect:

 - prospective applicants for extended rights of audience in relation to process and requirements.

 Prior to making an application for criminal or civil rights of audience, an applicant will require to attend an introductory course.
 The introductory course is a course of practical training explaining the application process, the standards and training required in obtaining a right of audience in the court the duration, form and content of which shall be prescribed by the Council from time to time.
 A provider of the introductory course must ensure that the course complies with the duration form and content of the course as prescribed by Council from time to time.
 The course is currently only offered by the Society of Solicitor Advocates.
-The Society of Solicitor Advocates will be running an introductory course on Friday 6 March 2020.
-Anyone looking to submit an application in 2020 (including for the 2021 civil course of training) should attend this introductory course.
-Further details can be found here.
+Anyone looking to submit an application to a course of training should have attended an introductory course.

 Rule C4 has been amended in relation to the process and criteria for granting both civil and criminal extended rights of audience and requires mandatory CPD for all Solicitor Advocates.
 Read the content of the Amendment Rules here.